 Using a flat screwdriver, turn the adjustable hinge rods in the direction shown to adjust the doors.
-Tighten all door hinge pressure screws when they are at the desired positions.
-Configurations 1-2-3-4-5-6-7-8, show in which direction these act on the adjustment of the door.
+Tighten all door hinge pressure screws when they are at the desired positions and reinstall the doors.
+Configurations 1-2-3-4-5-6, show in which direction these act on the adjustment of the door.

-Figure 31: Eccentric hinges depth adjustment
+Figure 32: Eccentric hinges depth adjustment

-Figure 32: Doors adjustment
+Figure 33: Doors adjustment

-Figure 33: Eccentric hinges lateral adjustment
+Figure 34: Eccentric hinges lateral adjustment

-6.6.8 Gasket
+6.6.9 Gasket